Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Why am I more likely to have problems with my medicines as I get older?

-- how your body works changes with age
+- your body changes with age

 Changes in your body

-Because of these changes, your body may:
+Because of these changes, you may:

 - become more sensitive to your medicines